victorlap/laravel-approvable/README.md

 $post->save(); // Now this post model is not checked for changes.
 ```

+## Limitations
+Currently Approvable does not handle creation of models, PR's are welcome for this.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.